Two British Prisoners Paroled

 Britain’s governor for Northern Ireland, Mo Mowlam, today ordered immediate freedom for Scots Guardsmen Jim Fisher, 30, and Mark Wright, 25, from Maghaberry prison west of Belfast.

-In reaching her decision, Mowlam emphasized that many convicted members of the Irish Republican Army and pro-British paramilitary groups ``engaged in terrorism'' were expected to be freed starting next Monday, the most controversial aspect of April's peace agreement.
+In reaching her decision on the prison releases today, Mowlam emphasized that many convicted members of the IRA and pro-British paramilitary groups ``engaged in terrorism″ were expected to be freed starting next Monday.
+That provision is the most controversial aspect of April’s peace agreement.

 ``The Guardsmen were in Northern Ireland as a consequence of that terrorism and committed the offense while on duty to counter it,″ Mowlam said in drawing a distinction between their case and the others.